French go to polls to give Macron working majority or not | Politics

 - France

 Projections now show Macron and his allies, including the new party of his former prime minister Edouard Philippe, could fall short of a majority of 289 by as many as 40 seats.
-That would require him to reach out to competing political parties.
 Some 14 of Macron's ministers are competing in local races and could lose their job if they fail to win a seat.

-One cabinet member most at risk is Clement Beaune, Macron's Europe minister, who is campaigning in an eastern Paris constituency where the left has done well in the presidential election.
-As a former adviser at the Elysee palace on matters such as Brexit, Beaune, 40, is a close ally of the president and has been one of a handful of aides who has gained a national and international profile.
+One cabinet member most at risk is Clement Beaune, Macron's Europe minister, who is campaigning in an eastern Paris constituency.
+As a former adviser on matters such as Brexit, Beaune, 40, is a close ally of the president.
 "That would be a painful loss," a government source said.
-Asked about the risk of defeat while he was campaigning in the Marais district of Paris, Beaune said: "In a democracy, universal suffrage is a risk by essence.
-Voters will decide."

-On the other side of the political spectrum, polls show far-right leader Marine Le Pen could win a seat in her northern constituency straight from the first round by gaining over 50% of the votes.
+On the other side of the political spectrum, polls show far-right leader Marine Le Pen could win a seat in her northern constituency from the first round, by gaining over 50% of the votes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)